grafana/faro-web-sdk/demo/README.md

-# Grafana JavaScript Agent Demo
+# Faro Demo

-This small project demonstrates how to use the Grafana JavaScript Agent and its packages.
+This small project demonstrates how to use the Faro and its packages.

 The app is built using: